 App shielding uses encryption to encode sensitive data and prevent its unauthorized dissemination.
 It also provides a secure communication channel for data transfer.
 This helps safeguard data and protect business assets.

 Customers are wary of sharing their personal information with unknown entities.
-An app that lacks a reputation for strong security practices will likely see less engagement than one that does.
+An app with a reputation for weak security practices will likely see less engagement than one with a strong reputation for security.
 By integrating app shielding, developers can inspire trust among app users.

 App shielding uses structural and dynamic protection mechanisms.
 Structural defenses protect the app at the code level, while dynamic protection provides real-time security safeguards when the app is in use.